gtxaspec/wz_mini_hacks/README.md

   * ASIX AX88xxx Based USB 2.0 Ethernet Adapters
   * ASIX AX88179/178A USB 3.0/2.0 to Gigabit Ethernet
   * Realtek RTL8152 Based USB 2.0 Ethernet Adapters
+* USB gadget support, connect the camera directly to a supported router to get an internet connection, no USB Ethernet Adapter required, using USB CDC_NCM.
 * Easy uninstall, just remove files from micro-sd card, or don't use a micro-sd card at all!
 * Add your own changes to run at boot into the script on the micro sd card located at /media/mmc/run_mmc.sh, mount nfs, run ping, whatever you want
 * Ability to update to the latest stable or beta firmware, this mod should survive updates as long as the bootloader remains the same